 Be Wild And Carefree.
 The easiest ways to wake your creativity is by seeking your imaginative and original side, such as when you were still a child.
 If you recall, you would play pretend house and imagine that you were cooking or eating pizza.
 You would try to munch as if you were eating something, but nothing is inside your mouth.
 Then you would pretend to fix the house by fixing the table, calling someone on the phone and telling ‘a friend’ how lovely your house is.
 Try doing this again now – at your current age.
 Think wild and don’t limit yourself.
 Imagining that you are in another place may help you appreciate the different colors that you see when you close your eyes and think about the kind of art that you want to pursue.
 If you have a pen and paper, try sketching your dream house or dream wedding gown.
 Or if you want to be a great writer, start with writing a blog.

 Don’t Exhaust Your Brain.
+According to Gretchen Flores, MA LPC LCPC, “Rest time is essential to recover from the burden of stressors in our day to day lives.
+Rest can include sleep, relaxing, time doing something that you enjoy doing such as reading, fishing, calling a good friend.”
 If you’ve been working on the exercises or approaches above, but you feel like you can’t achieve your purpose, take a break.
 Don’t push yourself too hard or else once you feel a block somewhere, you might want to give up for good.
 Take a few minutes of a breather, so the inspiration returns.
 Creativity can be learned, but it can’t be forced, especially when the brain doesn’t want to work at that moment.
 Fuel it with food or exercise and be refreshed by hydrating yourself.

 If you’ve succeeded in your desire to become creative, congratulations!
 Now, cherish what you have by practicing it regularly.
 If you haven’t, then work your way back and try doing it slowly.
 Don’t be too hard on yourself.
 You’ll get there.